josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 ## Enable HTTP services

-`HttpClient` is Angular's mechanism for communicating with a remote server over HTTP.
+`HttpClient` is the mechanism in Angular for communicating with a remote server over HTTP.

 Make `HttpClient` available everywhere in the application in two steps.
 First, add it to the root `AppModule` by importing it: